scottrobertson/tesla-precondition/README.md

 # Tesla Precondition Script

 An API endpoint to preheat your Tesla.
-You can create a shortcut on iOS to call this endpoint to precondition/preheat your car.
+You can create a shortcut on your mobile device (such as iOS Shortcuts, or Tasker) to call this endpoint to precondition/preheat your car.

 This is designed to work with Cloudflare Workers, but I am sure it could work elsewhere with some modifications.
 Feel free to submit a PR.